pinnaculum/galacteek/galacteek/docs/manual/en/filemanager.rst

 ------------

-The *Offline mode* button, when toggled, sets the filemanager in offline mode.
-In this mode, adding new files to your node will not trigger an announcement on the DHT (meaning that other nodes will have no knowledge yet that your node provides these files).
+The *Offline mode* button, when toggled, sets the filemanager in offline mode for the current folder (it is a per-folder switch).
+In this mode, adding new files to your node will not trigger an announcement on the :term:`DHT` (meaning that other nodes will have no knowledge yet that your node provides these files).

 Later on, if you want to manually announce to the network that you provide